-> Georgetown looks forward to welcoming campus visitors back to the Hilltop once the university re-opens to students, staff, and faculty.
+Georgetown looks forward to welcoming campus visitors back to the Hilltop once the university re-opens to students, staff, and faculty.
 In the meantime, we encourage you to join our mailing list.
-After signing up for our mailing list, you will receive additional information from our office, including information on our virtual information session and online student-led tour.
-An on-line (live) virtual information sessions is now available Monday-Friday.
+Once you sign up for our mailing list, you will receive additional information from our office, including information on the on-line (live) virtual information sessions, now available Monday-Friday.
 Please, click on this link to register!
 You may also experience our virtual tour and visit our student life blog.

 2019-2020 Academic Year Information: